rogue707Dev/django-gdaps/docs/Introduction.rst

 (which manages GDAPS pluggable Django apps), so basically you have two choices to use GDAPS:

 Simple
-    Use :ref:`Interfaces`, :ref:`ExtensionPoints`, and :ref:`Implementations`  **without a plugin/module
+    Use :ref:`Interfaces`, and :ref:`Implementations`  **without a plugin/module system**.
-    system**.
 It's not necessary to divide your application into GDAPS apps to use GDAPS.
     Just code your application as usual and have an easy-to-use "observer pattern" plugin system.

     * Define an interface
     * Create one or more implementations for it and
-    * put an extensionpoint anywhere in your code.
+    * iterate over the interface to get all plugins.

     Just *importing* the python files with your implementations will make them work.